June 19, 2015

 Because the Public Data File is released under a CC0 Waiver, we cannot impose any restrictions on use; however we do suggest that people follow community norms in using the Public Data File as well.
-ORCID does not otherwise limit commercial use of Public Data by third parties or of Limited Access Data by entities to which you (or a Account Delegate) gives access.
+ORCID does not otherwise limit commercial use of Public Data by third parties or of Limited Access Data by entities to which you (or a Trusted Individual) gives access.
 You can block commercial re-use of any data by marking it Private and by controlling who you grant permissions as a Trusted Organization.

 - Aggregated Data: We may share aggregated usage data with our Members or others in the research community or publish information based on aggregated usage data so Members and others can understand how the ORCID Registry is being used.
 We will only do so in a way that your personal identity is protected.

-- Legal Reasons: If (a) required by law, public safety or public policy, or we are served with a warrant, court order, or subpoena; or (b) we need to defend against legal claims, we may provide your information, including Limited Access and Private data to regulators, enforcement agents, government entities, or others making claims against us.
+- Legal Reasons: If (a) we are required by law, public safety or public policy, or we are served with a warrant, court order, or subpoena; or (b) we need to defend against legal claims and bankruptcy proceedings, we may provide your information, including Limited Access and Private data to regulators, enforcement agents, government entities, or others making claims against us.
 We will provide information about any government data requests received and Accounts affected to the extent allowed.
 We may also share your information, including Limited Access and Private data, to enforce our Terms and Conditions of Use and Membership Agreements (including investigation of potential violations).

 9.0 Access, Review, Editing and Changing Data